March 20, 2013

-When we started FLO Cycling one of the last things we thought we would have to worry about was crashing web servers.
-As a new manufacturer of a product we assumed there would be production delays, design modifications and marketing/sales struggles, but we never assumed we'd have to learn how to manage high end web servers.
-Well... you live and you learn ;)
+When we started FLO Cycling, one of the last things we thought we would have to worry about were crashing web servers.
+As a new manufacturer of a product, we assumed there would be production delays, design modifications, and marketing/sales struggles, but we never assumed we'd have to learn how to manage high-end web servers.
+Well, you live and you learn ;)

 Our site traffic is pretty unique.
-On a day to day basis our web traffic is low, but on our sales days we get hammered for about 30-60 minutes!
+On a day-to-day basis, our web traffic is low, but on our sales days, we get hammered for about 30-60 minutes!
 This massive spike in traffic caused our site to crash several times during our first three Pre-Orders.
-Being a new company it was acceptable the first time, but when we crashed again during Pre-Order 3 we were simply embarrassed and knew we needed to fix the problem.
-In the end Rackspace (our current and awesome hosting company) provided a solutions that was in short perfect... more on Rackspace below.
+Being a new company, it was acceptable the first time, but when we crashed again during Pre-Order #3, we were simply embarrassed and knew we needed to fix the problem.
+In the end, Rackspace, (our current and awesome hosting company) provided a solutions that was in short perfect.
+More on Rackspace below.

 Website Hosting Intro

-For those who don't know, a web host is a company that "hosts" your website.
+For those who don't know, a web host is a company that hosts your website.
 When you sign up for a hosting account, you place all of your website files on a server and those files are given an address (known as an IP Address).
 When a user types a url like www.flocycling.com into their browser, the user is sent to that IP address where they can view the website.

 1. Shared - With a shared account, you share a webserver with many other websites.
 All resources like RAM are shared between all of the sites.
 If more than one site is having a busy traffic day, the server can quickly become problematic.
 This option is very affordable.
 Prices typically range from $4-$15/month.

 3. Dedicated - With a dedicated server, you are the only website on a server and all of the resources of that server are yours.
-This is great for high traffic websites but it's quite expensive typically ranging from $150-$500+ dollars per month with the more reputable solutions easily being $400+ per month.
+This is great for high traffic websites, but it's quite expensive typically ranging from $150-$500+ dollars per month with the more reputable solutions easily being $400+ per month.

-4. Cloud Servers - In a way cloud servers are like VPS servers but they are extremely flexible and have the ability to be modified on the fly.
+4. Cloud Servers - In a way, cloud servers are like VPS servers but they are extremely flexible and have the ability to be modified on the fly.
 Rackspace is truly the master of cloud web hosting.
-With the click of a button you can convert a webserver's RAM from 512MB to 30GB when you expect a jump in traffic.
+With the click of a button you can convert a web server's RAM from 512MB to 30GB when you expect a jump in traffic.
 They also have a ton of features that give server administrators endless flexibility.
 The best thing is, you pay for what you use.
 You can pay as little as $17 per month and when your traffic is about to spike you pay pennies an hour for the increase in resources.
 Our full solution will be highlighted below.

 Pre Order #1 - Shared Server RAM Unknown (likely less than 1GB)

 Pre Order #2 - Dedicated Server with 4BG of RAM

-We knew during our next sale we wanted to be on a dedicated server but as a new company $400 per month was simply something we couldn't afford.
+We knew during our next sale we wanted to be on a dedicated server but as a new company, $400 per month was simply something we couldn't afford.
 We moved to a new hosting company who informed us that they could easily move us from a shared hosting account to a dedicated server whenever we requested it.
 The best part was we only had to pay for the time we used.
 What they failed to tell us was the process of scaling up or down would cause our site to be down and could take up to a week in either direction.
-We didn't crash during Pre-Order 2 but we couldn't handle the downtime.
+We didn't crash during Pre-Order #2 but we couldn't handle the downtime.

-Pre-Order 3 - VPS with 2GB of RAM
+Pre-Order #3 - VPS with 2GB of RAM

-The Solution - Rackspace 128GB of RAM!!!
+The Solution - Rackspace with 128GB of RAM!

 I contacted Rackspace after a friend recommended them.
 From the minute I placed my first call I knew we were in good hands.
 Rackspace has by far the best customer service I have seen in the business and the flexibility of their solutions are endless.
 I'd like to say that they are not paying me to say this, I'm simply a very happy customer.
-After explaining our unique situation, Rackspace placed us in their "Start-Up" program and assigned a team to our project.
-The team taught us the ins and outs of the Rackspace system, and best practice solutions.
+After explaining our unique situation, Rackspace placed us in their Start-Up program and assigned a team to our project.
+The team taught us the ins and outs of the Rackspace system and best practice solutions.
 After a month or so of tinkering (slow for me because I was learning), I finally had the system set up.
 Let's take a look at it below.

 |Simple Server Architecture on the Left / FLO's Robust Rackspace Server Architecture on the Right|

 The image above details two types of server architectures.
 The schematic on the left shows a very simplistic design.
 The website and database both reside on one server and when a user visits a url like flocycling.com, they go directly to that server.
 This system is what we crashed during both Pre-Order #1 and Pre-Order #3.

 The system on the right is our much more robust Rackspace solution used during Pre-Order 4.
-This baby DIDN'T crash!
-Here's how it works.
+This baby didn't crash!
+Here's how it works:

 A user visits flocycling.com and is first directed to a load balancer.
 The load balancer in our case was connected to four web servers that all contained a copy of the FLO Cycling website.
 The load balancer runs an algorithm that calculates which web server is the least busy and it sends the user to that web server.
 When the user requests a read or write to the database, the web server they are on connects to the database server.
 This system has several benefits.
-They are as follows.
+They are as follows:

-Plenty of Resources - In the simplistic architecture design (shown in the above image) the web server and the database server both share the resources of one server.
+Plenty of Resources - In the simplistic architecture design (shown in the above image), the web server and the database server both share the resources of one server.
 When you separate the web servers and database server, they have their own resources and are less likely to crash.

-I'd like to thank Rackspace for their support throughout this entire project and the ultimate success of Pre-Order 4!
+I'd like to thank Rackspace for their support throughout this entire project and the ultimate success of Pre-Order #4!
 With our new website architecture we have one less thing to worry about!